 |Live Auction:||Alison Tuszynski|

 |Program Brochure:||Kristin Brandenburgh|

 Crab Feed FAQs

 The Crab Feed is the major fundraiser for St. Joseph’s School.
 It is held in late February/early March each year, and consists of a dessert, silent and live auction as well as an online auction.
 As part of the live auction, beautiful pieces of art made by your children will also be auctioned off as a one of a kind masterpiece.
-Last year, the Crab Feed raised $143,000 for St. Joseph’s School and $46,000 for the school counselor and reading specialist office additions in the paddle raiser.
+Last year, the Crab Feed raised $143,000 for St. Joseph’s School and $46,000 for a school security package in the paddle raiser.
 This year the goal of the Crab Feed is to raise $110,000.
-We hope to not only meet, but exceed this goal for 2017 along with raising additional funds for our Paddle Raiser, the focus of which will be revealed in the weeks ahead.
+We hope to not only meet, but exceed this goal for 2018 along with raising additional funds for our Paddle Raiser, the focus of which will be revealed in the weeks ahead.

 In the early years, St. Joseph’s School families used to go to the Oregon coast and get crab.
 They would then bring it back to Boise and host a crab feed as a fundraiser in the school cafeteria.
 They would set up tables complete with red checkered tablecloths and make any additional food in the church kitchen.
 Today, we maintain the name; however, the meal may or may not contain crab.